 A permanent driver permit will be mailed to the shipping address associated with the driver’s Lyft account.
-If you have not received your permit in two months, please stop by the Portland Lyft Hub or contact PBOT Private For-Hire Transportation at 503-823-7483.
+If you have not received your permit in two months, please contact PBOT Private For-Hire Transportation at 503-823-7483.
 Failure to display the Portland driver permit is a Class D violation subject to penalties provided in Chapter 16.40.930 of the Private For-Hire Transportation Regulations.

-Portland drivers must pass the Portland City Quiz with an 60% score or better.
+Portland drivers must successfully complete the Portland City Quiz training.

-Take the quiz under the 'Tutorials' tab in the Dashboard, or visit the Hub for assistance.
+Take the quiz under the 'Tutorials' tab in the Lyft Driver app or Dashboard.
 After completing the quiz, submit your quiz score percentage in the 'Portland City Quiz' field in the 'Documents' tab of the Lyft Driver app.

 Local laws in Portland require drivers to display two Lyft emblems when in driver mode: one on the front windshield and the other on the rear windshield.
 See the image below for placement instructions.
 Failure to display your Lyft emblems may result in citations or a fine, so make sure to display them every time you drive with Lyft.